What Happens To My Estate Without A Will?

 - Heirloom items given to the wrong recipients

 - Possible legal disputes over assets and property

 - A delay in the distribution of inheritance

 Take the opportunity to talk to a lawyer about how you can proactively safeguard your loved ones and your estate.

 Draft Your Will With A Professional

 When it comes to important documents such as a will, my advice is to reach out to an attorney.
 An online form or service can miss important details, leaving holes in your estate plan that could cause future issues.
 Schedule a consultation in which we can discuss drafting or updating your estate planning documents today.
-Call my Roswell office at 770-609-4468 or send me a message today.
+Call my Atlanta office at 770-609-4468 or send me a message today.